symbol/symbol-docs/source/concepts/multisig-account.rst

 A NEM :doc:`account <account>` can be :doc:`converted to multisig <../guides/account/converting-an-account-to-multisig>`.
 The cosignatories - other accounts - of the multisig will become the account managers.

 From that moment on, the multisig account cannot announce transactions by itself.
-One of the cosignatory has to propose the transaction involving the multisig, wrapping it in an :doc:`aggregate transaction <aggregate-transaction>`.
+A multisig cosignatory has to propose a transaction involving the multisig, wrapping it in an :doc:`aggregate transaction <aggregate-transaction>`.

 To record the transaction in the block, the other cosignatories will have to agree.

 ****************************
 Minimum approval and removal